mmis1000/secure-ecmascript-sandbox/README.md

     - So you still can't get the real object even the service itself is pwned
     - `Even the service itself is untrustworthy`
 3. drop real ref toward another world ASAP before actual untrustworthy script running
+4. rules also applied to custom configuration in configure hooks
+    - It has exact the same privilege as service itself,
+        the proxy also being completely pwned if the custom configurations are unsafe.

 ## Rules to stop world escape
 1. passing any object(include function) that has `__proto__` through the `service.[[method name]]` is not allowed